 Light and green plants

 When Laura Poutanen was online looking for a new home in Tampere, the former Aaltonen shoe factory soon caught her attention.
-The building was unique and the apartment photos on the Lumo website looked fresh and stylish.
+The building was unique and the apartment photos on the Lumo webstore looked fresh and stylish.

 “I filled in the application online and I was contacted the next day.
 When I came to see my future home, it was still under full renovation.
 However, already at the threshold, I was enchanted by the large windows, taking up almost one entire wall, and the four-metre-high room,” says Poutanen.